Jesse Kornbluth, usually of HeadButler.com, here to confess a crush — and to invite you to share it.

 It’s a privilege to watch a movie this great.

 This entry was posted on Wednesday, July 18th, 2012 at 4:21 am.
-It is filed under Uncategorized and tagged with Alec Baldwin, Michael Moore, Trine Dyrholm.
+It is filed under Decor and tagged with Alec Baldwin, Michael Moore, Trine Dyrholm.
 You can follow any responses to this entry through the RSS 2.0 feed.